-Mixing cannabis and alcohol together amplifies potential risks.
+Cannabis and alcohol together amplifies potential risks.
 Surveys show that when THC is detected in the blood of fatally injured drivers, alcohol is often detected as well.

-For some people, cannabis may play a role in bad driving, but the overall rate of accidents does not appear to be significantly affected by the use of cannabis.
-Also, people who frequently use cannabis appear to develop a tolerance to its impairing effects.
+For some people, Cannabis may play a role in bad driving, but the overall rate of accidents does not appear to be significantly affected by the use of Cannabis.
+Also, people who frequently use Cannabis appear to develop a tolerance to its impairing effects.

-Unfortunately, as a result of the criminalisation of cannabis, harm prevention measures that exist for alcohol consumption – such as safe use guidelines, formal intoxication levels, designated driver education, and easily accessible information about how alcohol impacts physical and mental functioning – are not widely available for cannabis use.
+Unfortunately, as a result of the criminalisation of Cannabis, harm prevention measures that exist for alcohol consumption – such as safe use guidelines, formal intoxication levels, designated driver education and easily accessible information about how alcohol impacts physical and mental functioning – are not widely available for Cannabis use.